Wahya Circle

 It Is common thought amongst all Practitioners that preparation must be advised BEFORE Initiation into any Path occurs, even one where only the Universe teaches you.

-To understand this deeper, we will look at a “big book religion” first, Hinduism, as an example.
-According to their scriptural injunction, anyone approaching a guru, or Great Teacher (remember that word in the day of the week?) for initiation must have certain qualifications.
-For instance: A Sage went to a Great Teacher for initiation.
+For instance, a Sage went to a Great Teacher for initiation.
 The Teacher stated, "Tell me first what you know.
 Then I shall decide what should be taught."
 The Sage gave a detailed list of what they had studied, and none of the principal scriptures were left out.
-Yet, in spite of so much learning, the sage said, "I am not at peace, neither am I satisfied.
+Yet, in spite of so much learning, the Sage said to the Great Teacher, "I am not at peace, neither am I satisfied.
 I still feel discontent."

 "Well, Sage," said the Teacher, "I understand that you have studied quite a lot.
 But what you know are only some words.
-You have become a master of words, but you do not know your Self.
-Only a Knower of the Self overcomes grief."
-Then the Sage humbly requested: "Great Teacher, kindly impart to me that Knowledge by which I may get rid of all misery."

-What does this story signify?
 Well, it signifies one thing for Hindus, and another for Practitioners of the Arcane Arts.

 But for BOTH, it signifies a great necessity for preparing the ground of one's mind before initiation.
 (You can replace the pronouns with those from any Path and have virtually the same story.)